 In the last 40 years the wealthy corporate elite have put billions into gaining control of the political system at the national level and in many states.
 Government regulations and laws that protect the public interest and common good have been weakened or removed by corporate-friendly elected officials and a corporate-friendly Supreme Court.
-The 'money in politics' flood-gates have been opened!
-This article comparing the 2012 elections at this point to the 2016 election makes that point.
+Hedrick Smith explains how why this happened in his TED talk!

 Restoring fairness and justice to our political system so we have a government of the people, by the people, and for 'We the People'.
 As Justice Louis Brandeis said "We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both!

 Meeting The Challenge: